Google Chrome is the world’s most popular web browser. It is fast, secure and full of features to give you the best browsing experience.

 Installing Google Chrome on Ubuntu is a simple task.
 It’s not available in the software center but you can download and install it pretty much the same way as you do in Windows and macOS.
 You can also remove Google Chrome from Ubuntu if you want, but you’ll have to use the terminal.

-This is still easier than installing Google Chrome on Arch Linux, I believe.
+I believe this is still easier than installing Google Chrome on Arch Linux.

 By the way, you can improve your browsing experience by using these Google Chrome keyboard shortcuts.